caiomadeira/Scidown/docs/TRICKS.md

 Custom skybox
 To create a custom skybox for Teardown download this tool (https://www.teardowngame.com/modding/downloadable/skybox-dds.zip) and follow the instructions in readme.txt."
 ```
-place in your mods folder and then in enviroment node (in editor) type: skybox=MOD/my_skybox.dds
+place in your mods folder and then in environment node (in editor) type: skybox=MOD/my_skybox.dds

 ---
 ### TICK() - Callback function